 Iron Horse is one of Sonoma County's most beautiful, small, independent, estate, family-owned wineries.It is located in cool, foggy Green Valley.
 The founding partners, Audrey and Barry Sterling first saw it in the pouring rain in February, 1976.
-Driving down Ross Station Road, they were sure they were lost until they crested the knoll and viewed 300 acres of gentle rolling hills, looking like Camelot.
-Incurable romantics with extraordinary vision, they bought the property in just two weeks.
+Driving down Ross Station Road, they were sure they were lost until they crested the knoll and viewed 300 acres of gentle rolling hills, that looked like Camelot.
+Incurable romantics, with extraordinary vision, they bought the property in just two weeks.

 A pioneer in the Green Valley appellation within the Russian River Valley of Sonoma County, the Iron Horse family is building a legacy of prestige sparkling wines and estate bottled Chardonnay and Pinot Noir.